LUMII-Syslab/qkd-as-a-service/README.md

 > The QaaS user library and PQProxy share the same Java code base inside `userlib+pqproxy`.

-Please, cite our papers: [the links will be provided later in 2023]

 # The Names of the Nodes

 Following IDQ Clavis notation, we call QKD devices Alice (the transmitter) and Bob (the receiver).